AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

    * To connect to MySQL, run this from Azure Cloud Shell or from your computer to connect using the mysql command line.
-Alternately you can use a tool like MySQL Workbench or DBeaver
+Alternatively, you can use a tool like MySQL Workbench or DBeaver